 Works for Participating Conductors

 Participants will choose one work to conduct from this list.
-Each conductor will supply their own score, available from JWPepper for between $7.50 and $40 US
+Each conductor will supply their own score for all pieces, available from JWPepper for between US$7.50 and US$40.

 - Army of the Nile by Kenneth J Alford

 - Up Country Tune by Percy Grainger